 This is because these bags can really be bulky and heavy.
 Your arms and shoulders might hurt after especially when there is a lot of traveling involved.
 One downside to this is that as your arms and shoulders become fatigued, it can negatively affect your shots.

 There are sling bags, shoulder bags, and a lot of other choices of camera bags.
 Your decision would basically boil down to what gear you presently have and where do you bring them.
-This is one of the DSLR accessories you need to think thoroughly think about.
+This is one of the DSLR accessories for beginner you need to think thoroughly think about.
 A more detailed look at camera bags is available here.